cariotan/IdentitySetup/Setup doc.md

 https://stackoverflow.com/questions/39659876/asp-net-identity-reset-cookies-and-session-on-iis-recycle-restart

-Recommended by the top reply to not have the timmestamp to be below 2 minutes.
+Recommended by the top reply to not have the timestamp to be below 2 minutes.
 Calling `UpdateSecurityStampAsync` isn't enough as even though the security stamp has been updated, it isn't validated on every request until the interval has passed.

 ### Authorization